 The 28-page Inspector General’s report zeroed in on a contract awarded in 2007 to MWH Americas to manage the city’s program for repair and rehabilitation of city-owned buildings, facilities and streets in the wake of Hurricane Katrina.

-The Inspector General’s internal review copy of the report cited numerous problems, including:• An alleged lack of meaningful competition in awarding the contract;
+The Inspector General’s internal review copy of the report cited numerous problems, including:

 In a strongly worded statement, MWH said it “reject(s) any suggestion that we are profiting unfairly.”